k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 The actions on the input parameters are:
 - Default value, set a default value for an input parameter (for **Link** and **External** population types).
 Broadway enables populating a value that matches the parameters type.
 For example: when the parameter is Integer, Broadway only enables inserting numbers into this parameter.
 - Edit Schema, click to open the popup window that enables updating the parameter's type.
 - Description, click to check the parameter's description.
-The description cannot be changed.
+The description cannot be updated.
 - Remark,  click to add a remark.
 A remark can be modified later on.

-Note that when populating an input value for an **SQL** parameter, click **QB** to open the [Query Builder window](/articles/11_query_builder/02_query_builder_window.md) and build the SQL query as shon in the following **DbCommand** built-in Actor example:
+Note that when populating an input value for an **SQL** parameter, click **QB** to open the [Query Builder window](/articles/11_query_builder/02_query_builder_window.md) and build the SQL query as displayed in the following **DbCommand** built-in Actor example:

 ![image](/articles/99_Broadway/images/99_03_sql.PNG)